 $ sudo apt-get install mysql-server mysql-client

 During the installation, the system will prompt you to set the database root user password.
-Make sure the password is hard to guess for others but the one which you can easily recall when needed.
+Make sure the password is hard to guess for others but one that you can easily recall when needed.

-To install an older version of MySQL on Ubuntu, the process is somewhat similar.
-You just need to suffix the version identifier in the package names.
+If you intend to install an older version of MySQL on Ubuntu, then the process is somewhat similar.
+You need to suffix the version identifier in the package names.
 Check out the below commands to carry out the installation.

 First of all, update the package index and the system.

 $ sudo apt-get update $ sudo apt-get upgrade